dojo/docs/dojo/dom-construct.rst

 Destroy a single node
 '''''''''''''''''''''

-The following example shows the basic functionality of ``destory()``:
+The following example shows the basic functionality of ``Destroy()``:

 .. code-example::
+  :djConfig: async: true, parseOnLoad: false

-  Destory a DomNode by the node ID
+  Destroy a DomNode by the node ID

   .. js ::